hao-fang/ee596_spr2018_lab1/README.md

   $ cd lambdaFunc
   $ npm install --save alexa-sdk
   ```
   * Edit the lambdaFunc/index.js file, replace the 'APP_ID' in line 8 with your Skill ID.
+See Step 2.22 in the [walkthrough](https://hao-fang.github.io/ee596_spr2018/slides/lab_1-walkthrough.pdf).
   * Zip the lambdaFunc folder
   ```
   $ cd lambdaFunc